scriptax/weather-app/README.md

-# Note App
+# Weather App
 A simple weather app with HTML/CSS/JS.
+With two ways to choose a location: search bar and auto-locate.
+The JS code gathers location, weather and air quality data from [Open-Meteo](https://external.ink?to=/open-meteo.com) with fetch API and displays the result in "Today", "Hourly" and "Daily" sections.
+The weather API is free, so you may notice inaccuracy in weather data.
 The code may not be efficient, so I'm refactoring/optimizing it as I learn new things.
 Location button is not working for now (use the search bar instead).
-For now it just works.
-Give it a try!
 [Weather App](https://scriptax.github.io/weather-app/)